 Sales Manager Qualifications & Requirements

-The "Qualifications" section is where you outline the candidate you think will do the above job the best, the person you can see in the role.
+The "Qualifications" section is where you outline the candidate you think will do the above job the best.

 Because this role is crucial to the bottom line, you want someone with experience coaching teams and analyzing performance.
 At the same time, sales is a field where soft skills are critical, so you don't want to discourage interested candidates from applying.
 In the qualifications and skills sections, applicants will be evaluating who you're looking for and how they match up.

-Consider separating separate qualifications into "required" and "desired."
-Companies tend to view job descriptions as wishlists, while candidates see them as "must haves."
+Consider separating qualifications into "required" and "desired."
+Companies tend to view job descriptions as wishlists, while candidates see them as "must-haves."
 Noting which credentials aren’t mandatory increases the odds someone who’s 90% perfect will apply.